Know your Dairy: different types of cream March 19, 2018

 Butterover 80% fat

 After you’ve had your fun with cream, it can begin to be whipped into shape until the churning separates liquids from solids and forms butter.
-It’s a scientific fact that no matter what you do to margarine or olive spread, it will never taste quite as good as softened butter liberally spread on a chunk of sourdough.
+It’s a scientific fact that no matter what you do to margarine or olive spread, it will never taste quite as good as softened butter liberally spread on a chunk of sourdough bread.

 Because almost all butter is made from pasteurised cream, it’s fine to be left, covered, out of the refrigerator.
-If you haven’t already, invest in a good butter dish and enjoy the delights of unripped bread and gooey buttery toast!
+If you haven’t already, invest in a good butter dish and enjoy the delights of fresh bread and gooey buttery toast!

 Buttermilk...And then there was one